Milswanca/VertexAnimationDocumentation/docs/index.md

 ## To Get Started

-- Follow the [Quick Start Guide](quick-start.md) to begin implementing the Vertex Animation Toolset in your project
+- Follow the [Getting Started](getting-started.md) guide to begin implementing the Vertex Animation Toolset in your project
-- View the [Workflow Overview](workflow-overview.md) to understand how all components work together
 - Explore the [Troubleshooting](troubleshooting.md) page if you encounter any issues